 Finally, let us use the traditional way of installing the latest version of the app instead of updating it.
 Even the above two methods may fail, but this method can definitely get you the latest version of the app on your Android device even it is still not yet released for your device.

 As the Google updates are first received by high-end Android smartphones like Oneplus, Samsung, etc., you will have to wait until the updates reach your device.
 Or simply following this guide to install updates immediately as they are out.

-Firstly download the Google Play Store app from a trusted third party website like APKMirror.
-Refer our detailed guide to download Google Play Store.
+Firstly download the Google Play Store app from a trusted third-party website like APKMirror.
+Refer to our detailed guide to download Google Play Store.